-So what’s the secret to perfectly fluffy rice:
+So, what’s the secret to perfectly fluffy rice?

 - Cook it covered and undisturbed low and slow.
 This means no peeking!
-First, bring the mixture to a boil over medium high heat, and then immediately reduce the heat to low and let it cook gently for at least 15 minutes, still covered.
+First, bring the mixture to a boil over medium-high heat, and then immediately reduce the heat to low and let it cook gently for at least 15 minutes, still covered.

 - Gently fluff the cooked rice with a wooden spoon or fork.

-Quick tip!
 Before using saffron threads, you want to steep them in hot water, this step is also called blooming.
 It releases its sweet floral aroma and vibrant color.

-We’re going to infuse the rice with lots of flavor.
+We’re going to infuse the rice with lots of flavors.
 And I’m not just talking about saffron.
-First, we’ll cook the rice in melted butter for a few minutes to build the first layer of flavor.
+First, we’ll toast the rice in melted butter for a few minutes to build the first layer of flavor.

-- 1/8 teaspoon saffron threads* See note below
+- 1/8 teaspoon saffron threads Note 1

 - 2 tablespoons unsalted butter

-- 1 ½ cups 360ml chicken or vegetable stock without salt
+- 1 ½ cups (360ml) low sodium chicken stock or vegetable stock

-- ½ teaspoon salt
+- ½ teaspoon coarse kosher salt

 - Add rice and cook it for 3-5 minutes, stirring constantly.